A List of Vegetables with Pods

 - Mung beans: A small, oval type of green bean native to Bangladesh, India, Pakistan, China, Thailand, and other Southeast Asian countries, but also cultivated in hot and dry regions of southern USA and Europe.
 Commonly used in Chinese and other Asian cuisines, mung beans are generally eaten whole or soaked and sprouted.
 (The sprouts—absolutely to die for!—really belong on a green-and-leafy list of vegetables.)

 - Okra: Oh boy, what can I say about okra that’s fit for gentle ears?
-Let's just say that for many it would be an “acquired taste," to say the least.
+Let's just say that for some it would be an “acquired taste."
 But it belongs on this list of vegetables because some people actually like it.
 So, okra: a notable feature of this veggie is that, when cooked in certain ways, it can be rather slimy.
 Okra pods can be boiled (you’ll be sorry!) or fried and eaten alone.
 Apparently some people also use them in salads or mixed with other vegetables, and in casseroles and stir fries or added to soups.
 You’re on your own with this one, champ.

 - Pigeon pea: Small, roundish-oval legumes—either beige or yellow with reddish-brown spots.
 Their nutty flavor makes them a popular addition to Indian, East African, and Caribbean cuisine.
 Fresh pigeon peas grow in a pod 3 to 5 inches long, each containing from 4 to 6 peas.
 Not a veggie I know, but Foodista tells us that, when raw, these peas are crisp and mild and, when cooked, have a creamy earthy taste.
 (I’m assuming that refers to the peas rather than to their pods.)